Why Businesses Need Analytics and Insights Now More Than Ever

 For example, traditionally, companies house employee experience (EX) with HR while CX lives in a separate part of the business.
 Often, the paths never cross.

-However, unlocking connections between the two can help harmonize the overall business experience and even give companies a competitive edge.
-The real value comes by making those indirect linkages – insights that only emerge when deploying an integrated customer-centric view.
+However, unlocking connections between the two with advanced analytics can help harmonize the overall business experience and even give companies a competitive edge.
+The real value comes from finding the direct links – insights that only emerge when deploying an integrated customer-centric view.
 It’s like an infinity loop empowering and enhancing CX and EX simultaneously.

-Having a deep understanding of the current customer needs, wants, and desires obtained through marketing research can help an organization’s advertising, communications, and products/services cut through the noise to reach an information-overloaded consumer.
+Having a deep understanding of the current customer needs, wants, and desires obtained through data and analytics can help an organization’s advertising, communications, and products/services cut through the noise to reach an information-overloaded consumer.

-Thorough, proactive marketing research is often a core component of highly profitable businesses.
+Thorough, proactive insights tracking is often a core component of highly profitable businesses.
 That’s because it helps businesses find and tell a compelling, customer-centric story gleaned from their vast amounts of data.
 More than that, it helps companies find what’s most meaningful in their data so it can be acted upon efficiently and strategically across the organization.
 In turn, those insights can provide a blueprint for communicating with customers about products and services so the message doesn’t get lost in all the noise.
-Any way you look at it, the time is now to conduct marketing research.